 Because somebody with high energy, high intelligence, and low integrity is smart and works quickly, but will probably end up making enemies and doing more harm than good in the long-term.

-A person with high intelligence, high integrity, and low energy has potential but never takes effective action or use their initiative.
+A person with high intelligence, high integrity, and low energy has potential but is unlikely to use their initiative.

-A person with a high energy, high integrity and low intelligence is someone who works hard but can’t solve complete problems or affect any significant change.
+A person with a high energy, high integrity and low intelligence is someone who works hard but can’t solve complex problems or affect any significant change.

 Intelligence, integrity and energy aren’t the only (or even the best) attitudes to select for your organisation.
 But, they are certainly a good place to start.

-And, if you would like to determine which attitudes you should seek in a candidate, ask yourself: what attitudes do you personally value in a colleague, what attitudes do your team value, and what type of person would help the organisation fulfil its mission and purpose?
+If you would like to determine which attitudes you should seek in a candidate, ask yourself: which attitudes do you personally value in a colleague, which attitudes do your team value, and which type of person would help the organisation fulfil its mission and purpose?

 If you're looking for advice on how to source and recruit the right management consultancy candidates, then our years of experience and expertise can help.
 Visit our recruitment advice information hub today.Read More